YunoRock/yunoconfig/README.md

 moon services.moon generate
 ```

-## Current implementation
+## Current implementation, Yunorock project

+This software is part of a bigger project: Yunorock.
-This project is currently tested on the Alpine Linux distribution, but every part is distribution-agnostic.
+The project is currently tested on the Alpine Linux distribution, but every part is distribution-agnostic.

 ### Core system

 The whole system relies on several programs:

-- configuration generation and templates (yunoconfig)
+- configuration generation and templates: yunoconfig
-- packet manager (apk)
+- packet manager: apk
-- service manager (openrc)
+- service manager: openrc
-- backups (borg)
+- backups: borg

 That's it.
 Everything else is optional, and these programs could be changed if you want to (protip: you don't).